bazelbuild/bazel-website/contributing.md

 stylistic, refactoring, or "cleanup" changes).
 When making a change, please include tests and documentation, and keep in mind backward-compatibility, portability, as well as the impact on memory usage and performance.

+See [getting started](basics/getting_started.md) for learning how to work on the code base, and the [patch acceptance process](basics/patching.md) for sending your contribution.